-The International Institute of Obsolescence Management (IIOM International) is a not for profit membership organisation that exists to advance the science and practice of Obsolescence Management.
+The International Institute of Obsolescence Management (IIOM International) is a not for profit organisation that exists to advance the science and practice of Obsolescence Management.
 It is the organisation exercising its powers through delegation agreements to independent legal entities in the UK and various countries designated as Chapters.

-The IIOM’s Board of Management have responsibility for the legal and corporate governance of the Institute.
+The IIOM International Board of Management have responsibility for the legal and corporate governance of the IIOM International.

-IIOM Chapters are the means by which Members can organise local work, events and other activities.
+IIOM Chapters are the means by which IIOM Members can organise local work, events and other activities.
 IIOM Chapters will be run by a Chapter Council and will have committees as suits their numbers and interests.
 Chapters will be legal entities in their own country.

-The IIOM has members who have joined the IIOM to participate in its activities and / or gain from its services.
-There are a number of types of membership within the IIOM; including Corporate (for organisations and companies), and various classes of Individual membership: Fellows, Members, Associates, Students and Affiliates.
+IIOM Chapter members join the IIOM Chapter to participate in its activities and / or gain from its services.
+There are a number of types of membership; including Corporate (for organisations and companies), and various classes of Individual membership: Fellows, Members, Associates, Students and Affiliates.
 All IIOM Chapter members can influence the direction of the IIOM Chapter and IIOM International through their Chapter Council.
 The role of each Chapter Council is to ensure that members’ interests are properly represented.
 Chapter chairpersons automatically become directors on the IIOM International Board.

-The best way for Members to understand the activities and relationship of the various parts of the IIOM is to download The IIOM International Handbook relates to IIOM International matters and also includes UK chapter content.
+The best way for Members to understand the activities and relationship of the various parts of IIOM is to download the handbook.
+The IIOM International Handbook relates to IIOM International matters and also includes UK chapter content.